middletemplelibrary/history-of-the-library/README.md

 <br /><br />
 Read more about how the Inn was rebuilt after the destruction of the Second World War in this post by Middle Temple Archive: [Rising from an Ordeal – The Postwar Reconstruction of the Inn](https://www.middletemple.org.uk/archive-history/archive-month/june-2024-rising-from-ordeal-postwar-reconstruction-of-inn).

 <param ve-image
-       label="Letter from Inner Temple regarding a joiny library, 1944" url="https://github.com/user-attachments/assets/f787679b-36f9-4501-82e1-f505261c4e98">
+       label="Letter from Inner Temple regarding a joint library, 1944" url="https://github.com/user-attachments/assets/f787679b-36f9-4501-82e1-f505261c4e98">

 <param ve-image